 Related terms: consumer offset, offset, offset commit

-- The process of creating and maintaining multiple copies (or replicas) of data across different nodes in a distributed system to increase availability, reliability, redundancy, and accessibility.
+- Replication is the process of creating and maintaining multiple copies (or replicas) of data across different nodes in a distributed system to increase availability, reliability, redundancy, and accessibility.

 - replication factor¶

-- The number of copies of a partition that are distributed across the brokers in a cluster.
+- A replication factor is the number of copies of a partition that are distributed across the brokers in a cluster.

-A Confluent-defined job function assigned a set of permissions required to perform specific actions or operations on Confluent resources bound to a principal and Confluent resources.
+A role is a Confluent-defined job function assigned a set of permissions required to perform specific actions or operations on Confluent resources bound to a principal and Confluent resources.
 A role can be assigned to a user account, group mapping, service account, or identity pool.

 Related terms: group mapping, identity, identity pool, principal, service account

 A rolling restart restarts the brokers in a Kafka cluster with zero downtime by incrementally restarting a Kafka broker after verifying that there are no under-replicated partitions on the broker before proceeding to the next broker.

 Restarting the brokers one at a time allows for software upgrades, broker configuration updates, or cluster maintenance while maintaining high availability by avoiding downtime.